 We bought our King Cake at Taylor’s Bakery last year and it was delicious!
 My kids also loved the selection of Mardi Gras cookies and Paczkis.
 Do not ever let your child accidentally call a paczki a jelly doughnut…they will be corrected by every single passionate customer in line!

-Circle City Sweets at the City Market
+Circle City Sweets at The Amp

 In addition to King Cake, You can also find delicious paczkis at Circle City Sweets.